sagarshiv13/unacademy-clone/README.md

 ## About this Project

-####Build an online store using HTML, CSS and Js.
-For Backend we used nodeJs MongoDb and express.Integrated Razorpay API for Payment and also added promocode,add to cart,sorting Functionality.This is a team project, built by us in the Construct Week - Unit 4 at Masai School
+#Build an online website using React, CSS and Js.
+For Backend we used nodeJs MongoDb and express.Integrated Razorpay API for Payment and also added promocode.This is a team project, built by us in the Construct Week - Unit 5 at Masai School

+## Deployment

+To deploy this project run
-### `npm start`
+`npm run start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\